-A free combination is programmed as follows:
+A free combination for e.g. the Great is programmed as follows:

-- 1. First check if the PGM pistons is not switched on.
-This to avoid modifying a programmed MIDI stop. - 2.
+- 1. First check if the pistons GC and PGM are not switched on.
+This to avoid modifying a stop combination of the General Crescendo. - 2.
 Make the memory accessible by turning the MEMORY LOCK a quarter turn to the right.
 The SET piston will light up to indicate the memory can be accessed. - 3.
-Choose the registration you want to store in the capture system. - 4.
-Choose a memory bank (e.g. memory bank M2) by pushing one or more times on the or + piston until the display shows the correct memory bank (in this example 2). - 5.
+Choose the registration for the Great division you want to store in the capture system. - 4.
+Choose a memory bank (e.g. memory bank M6) by pushing one or more times on the or + piston until the display shows the correct memory bank (in this example 6). - 5.
 Push on SET (keep on pushing) and choose the memory number (e.g. piston number 3 of the Great division).
 On the display you will see the letter P to indicate that the registration is programmed in the capture. - 6.
 First release the piston for the memory number (in this example number 3) and then the SET piston.

 - 7. Close the memory by turning the key switch MEMORY LOCK a quarter turn to the left and remove, if necessary, the key from the switch.
 The light in the SET piston will go off to indicate that the memory is not accessible anymore. - 8.
-Write the programmed combination (e.g. M2-3GR) in your music paper where you want to use it.
+Write the programmed combination (e.g. M6-3GR) in your music paper where you want to use it.

-The personal registration has now been stored in memory bank 2 in number 3 of the great division.
+The personal registration has now been stored in memory bank 6 in number 3 of the great division.